 In March 2011, the FDA even took over three Tylenol manufacturing plants for repeatedly failing to comply with federal standards.
 This “consent decree” requires the plants to come into compliance with regulations quickly.
 McNeil must retain an independent expert to inspect the plants and ensure that adequate manufacturing processes are in place.
 Violations of the decree could lead to fines of $15,000 per day with an additional $15,000 for each violation of the law, totaling up to $10 million annually.
 Read the article.
 This substantial number of recalls caused investors to file a derivative lawsuit claiming the company concealed its quality control failures.
 In July 2013, Johnson & Johnson settled these claims for $22.9 million (vii).

 Patients who have suffered serious injuries like liver failure and SJS have talked to Tylenol lawyers and are now filing lawsuits.
 In April 2012, one such suit was filed by a family whose 3-month-old son, Markus Cherry, died three days after being given Concentrated Tylenol Infant Drops.
 Lab tests showed that the medicine had been contaminated with a dangerous bacteria.
 The suit alleges that Johnson & Johnson issued a “stealth recall” rather than a formal, public recall.
 Read the article here.
 More recently, on April 1, 2013, liver failure lawsuits were consolidated in a single action called “In Re: Tylenol (Acetaminophen) Marketing, Sales Practices and Products Liability Litigation - MDL 2436.”
-At least 80 legal actions have been filed and it is being alleged that the drug “caused liver damage, including liver failure, even when taken as directed.”
+Now more than 125 legal actions have been filed and it is being alleged that the drug “caused liver damage, including liver failure, even when taken as directed.”
 See the Tylenol MDL website.

 Have You Suffered a Serious Tylenol Injury?